 It’s at this point experts say a doctor could be in grave danger of burnout, depression or substance abuse.
 Some feel that unresolved medical mistakes are a major reason for the epidemic of physician burnout currently sweeping the profession.

 I just want to talk to you like a person, like a human being.

-In fact, the tragedy did have significant effects on Freitag’s career because the following year he decided to stop providing critical care to children (he continues to serve as director of the Paediatric ICU, and to treat kids and adults as a respirologist).
+In fact, the tragedy did have significant effects on Freitag’s career because the following year he decided to stop providing critical care to children (he continues to serve as director of the Adult ICU, and to treat kids and adults as a respirologist).
 His marriage broke up, but he was lucky enough to have a close group of childhood friends who helped him through the tough times.
 He noticed that the constructive change resulting from Claire’s death seemed to have created a healthier climate toward mistakes and apologies at his hospital.

 Freitag remarried, to a nurse who had done a lot of palliative care and had an excellent manner with patients.
 She helped him let go of the stiff upper lip, and learn how to reveal his own vulnerability to patients.